-For Milwaukee Bucks forward P.J.
+"It's gotta be the shoes," exclaims Mars Blackmon.
+It was the only explanation for Michael Jordan's success.
+Though, he would tell you differently.
+For former Milwaukee Bucks forward and current Philadelphia 76ers three-point assassin P.J.
 Tucker, shoes don't directly attribute to his brick-wall, tough, corner-three shooting style of play.
 He fine-tuned those skills on his own.

 Shoes are something more.
 They're an extension of his identity.

 P.J.
-Tucker is the resident sneakerhead of NBA players.
-It's a title he doesn't take lightly.
+Tucker is the resident sneakerhead of NBA players, with a sneaker collection that puts Carmelo Anthony and even the later Kobe Bryant's stockpiles to shame.
+Collecting Protro PE's and Off-White Collabs is something Tucker doesn't take lightly.
 Ever since he was a little kid, he's had an obsessive fascination with kicks.

 Throughout the NBA season, the former Houston Rockets forward claims he has a few thousand pairs of sneakers in his shoe collection at a time.
 The small-ball center, who's built like an NFL linebacker, carries a travel-shoe bag designated for an entire team when he hits the road.
 It's capable of holding 16 pairs.
 For one road trip.